baryvn/Orleans.Rqlite/README.md

 [Rqlite](https://www.Rqlite.io/) rqlite is a distributed relational database that combines the simplicity of SQLite with the robustness of a fault-tolerant, highly available cluster.
 It's developer-friendly, its operation is straightforward, and its design ensures reliability with minimal complexity.

 **Orleans.Rqlite** is a package that use Rqlite as a backend for Orleans providers like Cluster Membership, Grain State storage and Reminders.
+## Rules for the version
+I will set the version according to the large update of Orleans

 # Installation
 Nuget Packages are provided: